andresMen1274/Active-Directory-Lab-Part-2/README.md

 <img width="282" height="207" alt="image" src="https://github.com/user-attachments/assets/e0687e1c-f6e3-4b2f-a9c0-87b54a609ed8" />

 Then we save the file and clear the screen.
 Enter in the command sudo netplan apply and this will apply the new changes.
-Then we are going to enter the command ip a and confirm that the ip address is
+Then we are going to enter the command ip a and confirm that the ip address is 192.169.1.10 as shown below.